Updated in September 2024 by Beth

 What to drink: This is the perfect place to have a cold glass of local Zambezi beer – even better if you’re on the Zambezi River at the same time!
 Bohlingers is another local beer that may not have as fitting a name as ‘Zambezi’, but it definitely tops the taste test.

 If you need to buy groceries, there’s a large, well-stocked supermarket (Spar) on the main road, Livingstone Way.
 Due to Zimbabwe’s economic situation some of the products are imported from South Africa, which are a little more costly, but there is a wide variety.
 Fresh produce is abundant.
+You can pay in US Dollars.

 Transport within Victoria Falls

-Victoria Falls Airport is 22 km from the town and a pick-up service is usually offered by your accommodation – double-check with them first.
+Victoria Falls Airport is 22 km from the town.
+A pick-up service is often offered by your accommodation – double-check with them first.
 If you prefer to organize your own transport from the airport, there are taxis waiting at the terminal which will take you into town at a cost of around US $30 (irrespective of the number of people in the taxi).
 The taxis aren’t metered – a fee is arranged upfront and is paid in cash, usually US Dollars.
-Alternatively you could contact a tour company such as Wild Horizons or Shearwater, who offer a shuttle for around $14 per person.
-The tour companies also have shuttles from Livingstone Airport into Zimbabwe, at a cost of around $24 per person.
-For more information on Victoria Falls airport, see my page on Flights to Zimbabwe.

 Victoria Falls town centre is very small which means that the only transport you’ll really need is your feet.
 The curio shops and restaurants are in easy walking distance of each other.